Thank you for a spectacular Philly Fringe Festival! Stay tuned for information about 2026.

 General Admission: $20

-Praised for his "spinning instrument" and "strong baritone, " Philadelphia-based baritone Zachary Angus is fast rising in the US opera scene.
-This marks his second Fringe appearance.
-Recent highlights include world premieres of David Winkler's Rossini Perduto and Daniel Asia's The Tin Angel, plus his role debut as Enrico Ashton (Lucia di Lammermoor).
-He has appeared with Bohème Opera NJ, Opera Festival Chicago, and Indianapolis Opera.
+Philly-based baritone Zachary Angus' second Fringe appearance.
+Recent world premieres: David Winkler's Rossini Perduto, Daniel Asia's The Tin Angel, role debut as Enrico Ashton (Lucia di Lammermoor).
+Appearances w Bohème Opera NJ, Opera Festival Chicago, Indianapolis Opera.

-Benjamin D'Annibale is a pianist and early keyboardist based in Philadelphia.
-He holds an M.M. in Harpsichord from University of Music Freiburg, Germany, and a B.M. in Piano Performance from Temple University, studying with Vladimir Feltsman, Charles Abramovic, and Dr. Robert Hill.
-He has concertized in Philadelphia, Germany, and France, and serves as music director at Schwarzwald Lutheran Church.
+Benjamin D'Annibale is a pianist/early keyboardist based in Philly.
+M.M. in Harpsichord, Univ of Music Freiburg, Germany; B.M., Piano Performance, Temple Univ, studying w Vladimir Feltsman, Charles Abramovic, and Dr. Robert Hill; music director, Schwarzwald Lutheran Church.

 Contact the Fringe Festival Box Office for up to date accessibility information.